jasonrbriggs/stomp.py/README.md

 stomp/                          - The stomp.py client library code
 stomp/test/                     - Test code for the library
 stomp/bridge/                   - Bridges for message brokers which don't support STOMP
-stomp/bridge/README-oracle      - Info on the Oracle AQ bridge
+stomp/bridge/README-oracle      - Info on the Oracle AQ bridge (no longer supported)